Lovely-Sim-Racing/lovely-docs/docs/index.md

 {: .important .mt-3 }
 > * Using TeamLINQ is **absolutley free** and **does not require a membership** or **account**.
 By including it in your projects you can take advantage of the TeamLINQ Property benefits.
 > * **Real-time Telemetry sharing** on the other hand does require a [Team Pro Membership](https://store.lsr.gg/pages/business-solutions-teams-monthly), and it unlocks for all members of the team.

-## How it works
-The Lovely Plugin introduces a set of new properties which mirror the native Simhub data.
-When TeamLINQ is enabled and you have selected to observe a driver in your team, the same properties will deliver streaming data in real-time from your selected teammate's Simhub.

-The same TeamLINQ properties are used for **both local** and **remote telemetry**.
-{: .highlight }

 ## Calling all Sim Racing Developers
 Your dashboards and applications are already impressive - now take them to the next level by integrating TeamLINQ's properties.
 Unlock real-time data sharing and transform how teams experience your work.